 The billion dollar question at this point is, what’s the next step?
 Well, the next step is to realize that despite all the lies the Church has told, despite the presence of elite ideology and nefarious intent in the spirituality of this planet, humans are not, as the song says, merely dust in the wind.
 We are something more.
 Don’t believe me?
 I hate to drop names, but Einstein, several famous physicists, not a few psychologists, and a small handful of sociologists (Edward Carpenter, for example, Hermanns, and me) have suspected (and even researched) this for quite some time.
 If you have only taken that first step, i.e. if you have only rejected the sanctimonious elite ideology of Church God, you might be surprised by this statement—but don’t be.
 Despite what polemicists like Dawkins would have you believe, there has been a reasonable amount of reasonable scholarly interest in the “something more” of human spirituality.

-So, if there is more to human spirituality than vapid superstition and elite machination, what is that something more?
-The answer to that is remarkably easy to state, but profoundly difficult to understand.
-I can say that human spirituality, authentic spirituality is about connecting to what I call The Fabric of Consciousness.
-I can say, and I have, that spiritual practice is about suppressing the neurology of the brain (specifically the Default Mode Network, or bodily ego) long enough so that Consciousness can you descend into the vessel, the body.
-But to the uninitiated, i.e. the ones who have never had or (as is more likely) don’t remember a connection experience, these amount to little more than just words.
-I can say that human spirituality is about connection, but the atheist, the uninitiated, the indoctrinated, and so on, struggle to understand and accept, not because there is anything inherently difficult or particularly heretical in the ideas themselves, but because, as I have already said, the atheist is fighting a battle with a delusion.
-They equate the whole of human spiritualty with the vapid and ideological Church God.
-The atheist hears spiritual talk and they go into an intellectual/emotional freefall.
-They think, they assume, that to talk about spiritual things is to talk, nay proselytize, about Church God.
-They think that to open up about spirituality is to proclaim allegiance to the Western Church.
-But that’s not true.
-As a former atheist who is now a mystic I can tell you, Church God is a nonsense spiritual fiction.
+Of course, if there is more to human spirituality than vapid superstition and elite machination, if there is an authentic core that is obscured by elite machination, what is that something more?
+What is the authentic core.
+The answer to that is remarkably easy to state, but difficult to understand and explain, especially to someone whose never had one.
+I can say that human spirituality, for example that authentic spirituality is about connecting to what I call The Fabric of Consciousness.
+I can say, and I have, that spiritual practice is about suppressing the neurology of the brain (specifically the Default Mode Network, or bodily ego as I call it) long enough so that Consciousness can you descend into "the vessel," i.e. the body.
+But to the uninitiated, i.e. the ones who have never had or (as is more likely) don’t remember a connection experience, these amount to little more than empty words.
+I can say that human spirituality is about connection, but the atheist, the uninitiated, the indoctrinated, struggle to understand and accept, not because there is anything inherently difficult or particularly heretical in the ideas themselves, but because, as I have already said, everybody, atheists included, are fighting a battle with a elite bred delusion.
+They equate the whole of human spirituality with the vapid and ideological Church God, and dismiss it as such, without any further consideration.
+However, as a former atheist who is now a mystic, I can tell you, Church God is a nonsense spiritual fiction.
 It is spiritual ideology pure and simple.
 I reject Church God as a valid and useful construct just as vehemently as I reject Capitalism as a sane and progressive economic system.
 As a mystic who is a former atheist I can tell you, I don’t want to have anything to do with Church God at all

-Of course, I have to admit, as an atheist it wasn’t easy seeing beyond my illogical over generalizations (i.e. the assumption that Church God = Human Spirituality) and irrational superstitions.
-It wasn’t easy admitting there may be something more worth looking at.
+Of course, I have to admit, as an atheist it wasn’t easy seeing beyond my illogical over generalizations, irrational assumptions, and dogmatic superstitions.
+It wasn’t easy admitting there was "something more" worth looking at.
 I was the worst of the worst of the atheists, arrogant, strident, and staunch.
 I used my presumed intellectual superiority to arrogantly bash the duped, deluded, and deceived believer wherever and whenever I could.
 It took a massive blow to my cherished materialist world view to open me up to the possibility that my atheist worldview was wrong, even naive.
 It took even more to get me to a point where I’d be willing to ask some honest questions and explore with open minded curiosity.
 That I’m talking to you now not as a religious man (i.e. someone who believes in Church God) but as an explorer (i.e. someone who believes there is something more, and wants to find out what that is) is a major personal/ideological breakthrough.
 I’m cautious about stating this because I know what the materialists and atheists will think, and I know what some will say.
 They will think I want to talk about Church God and they will, as Peter Berger once said, dismiss it is as stupid superstition beyond the pale of respectable parties.
 But what can I say but this: believe me when I say, I don’t want to talk about Church God because Church God is a nonsense fiction used to control the masses.
-I do, however, want to talk about mystical/religious experience because, as William Stace says, mystical/religious experience is “a psychological fact of which there is abundant evidence….
+I do, however, want to talk about mystical/religious experience because, as William Stace says, mystical/religious experience is "a psychological fact of which there is abundant evidence….
 To deny or doubt that it exists as a psychological fact is not a reputable opinion.
-It is ignorance and very stupid.”
+It is ignorance and very stupid."